-The Company underwrites only household insurance, transacted though a business arrangement with Barclays Bank plc.
-There are also some outstanding reserves in respect of motor business that was underwritten previously.
+The Company underwrites household insurance, transacted though a business arrangement with Barclays Bank plc.
+There are also some outstanding reserves in respect of motor business that was underwritten historically.

-The Company has a quota share arrangement with its parent company, AlL, with effect from 1 January 2006.
-The majority of written premium is ceded to AlL, with levies being excluded from this arrangement.
+The Company has a quota share arrangement with its parent company, AIL, with effect from 1 January 2006.
+The majority of written premium is ceded to AIL, although an amount of premium is excluded from this arrangement to meet the cost of levies.
+The Company is also a named party to Group wide external catastrophe reinsurance arrangements.

-There were no material changes to the Company's underwriting risk profile over the year to 31 December 2016.
+There were no material changes to the Company's underwriting risk profile over the year to 31 December 2018.

 The Company's overall exposure to underwriting risk is measured using the SCR.
-QRT S.25.02 (Appendix F.1.7) shows that the Company's undiversified SCR for underwriting risk is immaterial.
+QRT S.25.01 (Appendix F.1.7) shows that the Company's undiversified SCR for underwriting risk is immaterial (2017: immaterial).
 Underwriting risk is also measured and monitored in terms of best estimate liabilities, total sum insured and estimated maximum loss.
 Estimated maximum loss is an estimation of the maximum loss that could be reasonably sustained as a result of a single incident considered to be within the realms of probability.